Qlab-UDel/qlab/analysis/mri-analysis/languagelocalizer/README.md

 ## Design of Task
 Participants are pseudo-randomly assigned to one of two runs and one of two lists:
-- Lists differ only in XX but do not influence data analysis
+- Lists specify the subset of materials to use.
-- Orders differ in the onset of intact versus degraded speech
+- Orders differ in the onset of intact versus degraded speech.

 ### Event Onsets
 **Order 1 Intact/Order 2 Degraded**